pharaox/carnalitas_x/README.md

 For added realism and also to improve performance on lower-end machines, whether a character is considered to be a valid buyer or seller is determined by the *Valid Buyers or Sellers* game rule.
 It has the following settings:

-* *Same and Neighboring Realms*: Rulers in the same and neighboring realms (less buyers or sellers, better performance and realism).
+* *Same and Neighboring Realms*: Rulers and wandering characters in the same and neighboring realms (less buyers or sellers, better performance and realism).
-* *Within Trading Range*: Rulers in the same and neighboring realms, and foreign rulers within a dynamic trading range depending on rank (smallest for counts, largest for emperors), measured as the distance between capitals.
+* *Within Trading Range*: Rulers and wandering characters in the same and neighboring realms, or within a dynamic trading range depending on rank (smallest for counts, largest for emperors), measured as the distance between capitals.
 This is the default setting.
-* *All Rulers*: All rulers within diplomatic range (more buyers or sellers, worse performance and realism).
+* *All Rulers*: All rulers and wandering characters within diplomatic range (more buyers or sellers, worse performance and realism).

 The AI uses a slightly different version of the above due to engine limitations.

-Starting with version 0.5.0, AI rulers will attempt to precision target one valid buyer or seller per slave when selling slaves, to improve their chances to find a buyer.
+#### Buying and Selling Slaves While Visiting Holdings

+Starting with version 0.23.0, this mod also a new *Buy & Sell Slaves* event chain to the *Visit Holding* decision for landless adventurers to allow them to buy and sell slaves while visiting holdings, similarly to buying and selling artifacts introduced in the "Roads to Power" DLC.
+This is enabled by default but can be disabled via the *Visit Holding Improvements* game rule.

+Slave markets are available in all non-temple holdings above certain development level, configurable via the *Slave Market Availability* game rule.
+They are also available in holdings having trade-related economy buildings, or special buildings.

+In addition to buying and selling slaves, the adventurer may also refuse to participate in the slave trade outright.
+This disables the corresponding options for a certain cooldown period.
+The adventurer's partner may also object to trading slaves if they are compassionate or pious enough.

+The slave prices are consistent and based on the criteria used by the mod, although the adventurer may haggle for a better price when selling.
+Slaves that are not bought will be sold off (disappear) or freed after some time.

+AI landless adventurers will regularly buy and sell slaves as well.

 ### Enslaving and Seizing Prisoners